echawk/marktex/FORMAT.md

 There can only ever be **1** Preamble block in a document.
 This is to replicate LaTeX's style.

-Preamble blocks are structured the same way as LaTeX blocks, except they replace the '@l' with an '@p':
+Preamble blocks are structured the same way as raw blocks, except they replace the '@r' with an '@p':

 ```
 @p